 • The Hidden Stories of Women in Science during WW1 with Dr Patricia Fara

-• The History of Art with Dr Lucia Tantardini
+• History of Art with Dr Lucia Tantardini

 When do these sessions take place?

-The Secret Histories workshops will take place on Wednesday evenings at 5-6pm.
+The Secret Histories workshops in 2023-24 take place on Wednesday evenings at 5-6pm.

 While it is not compulsory to attend every session, we encourage you to attend as many sessions as you can, including the workshops on topics you haven't come across before.
 You may discover a new favourite subject!